zhengying-liu/autodl-contrib/README.md

 ## Formats

+There are three formats from which you can transform your data into AutoDL's format.

+#### 1. File format
 * Each image is an independent file (jpg, png).
 * Labels are contained in a separate `labels.csv` file.
 * Meta-data in `private.info`.
 Please edit by hand to supply information needed.

 Examples are provided in [file_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format) folder.

+_Works for images, videos, sounds (time series)._

+#### 2. AutoML format

+Examples are provided in [matrix_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format) folder.

+_Creates a tabular dataset._

+#### 3. Raw text/speech format

+\[To describe\]

+It's the format used in AutoSpeech and AutoNLP challenge.
+We have script that converts the data from this format to the AutoDL (TFRecords) format.

+_Works for text and time series._

 ### Understanding check_n_format.py